-Chart 7: FIC Registration and Training of Accountable and Reporting Institutions
+Chart 7: FIC Registration and Training of Accountable and Reporting Institutions improved compliance behavior.

-Training and registration are essential to supervisory activities.
-Training or capacity building in particular are essential in enhancing understanding of risk management which may result in improved compliance behavior.
 Equally, the registration of institutions with the FIC enhances supervisory effectiveness.
-Note that not all legal persons and arrangements are undertaking the customer due diligence (CDD) measures required by the FIA and not all the prudential supervisory bodies have the desired level of understanding on ML/TF/PF vulnerabilities specific to their sector to provide to their members.
+Note that not all legal persons and arrangements are undertaking the customer due diligence (CDD) measures required by the FIA and not all the prudential supervisory bodies have the desired level of understanding of information on ML/TF/PF vulnerabilities specific to the legal sector to provide to their members.
 Limited awareness about ML/TF/PF vulnerabilities and red flag indicators reduces the likelihood that legal persons and arrangements would be in a position to prevent the misuse of their services.